 About

-The AI Developer's Field Guide maps the behavioral archetypes and technical anti-patterns that emerge when individual developers and small teams adopt AI coding tools — the characters, monsters, and interventions that help software teams spot trouble early and build better habits.
+The AI Developer's Field Guide is a practical field manual for developers, engineering managers, and technical leaders.
+It maps the behavioral archetypes and technical anti-patterns that emerge when individual developers and small teams adopt AI coding tools — and gives teams a shared vocabulary, review prompts, and interventions for code reviews, retros, and planning.

 The field guide uses a tabletop-RPG-inspired framework because it works.
 Anti-patterns are easier to remember when they have names and faces.
 The Fighter is more memorable than "overconfident developer with action bias."
 The Scope Creep Kraken is funnier than "uncontrolled feature expansion driven by AI-assisted prototyping."
 The names are designed to survive a standup meeting.